santhoshunt/Team-25/README.md

 # flimflickz
-The project(Flimfliclz) for synsara2020 hackathon
+The project(Flimflickz) for synsara2020 hackathon